FrankBau/wsp3dovm/README.md

 Download and install Boost
 --------------------------
-Download the prebuilt Windows binaries (installer) boost_1_55_0-msvc-12.0-64.exe from http://www.boost.org/ (12 indicates the Visual Studio version) and install it to a new empty folder, C:\Users\Frank\Source\boost_1_55_0.
+Download the prebuilt Windows binaries (installer) boost_1_70_0-unsupported-msvc-14.2-64.exe from http://www.boost.org/ (1´4.2 indicates the Visual Studio tools version) and install it to a new empty folder, C:\local\boost_1_70_0.

-(I got internal compiler error with the more recent Boost version 1.60, so lets stick to the tested version.)

 Download, build and install OpenVolumeMesh